TheOverallEye/TheOverallEye/README.md

 <p align="center"> BYI: </p>
 <p align="center">
 Feel free to INT with me, though I may be shy at first.
-I'm usually lurking in the Pokémon area as Mike.
+I'm usually lurking in the Pokémon area as Mike, Frosty Red, or Blue Tears.
 You may need to whisper me to get my attention.
 I tend to be in the safe server 1 or 18+ server
 </p>